Unleash the power of crowdsourcing in the policy cycle

 Although some of these next-generation developments are still mainly adopted in the business domain, policymaking will surely benefit from the application of different crowdsourcing techniques.
 It will be interesting to observe how policymakers will effectively introduce these new techniques to various stages of the policy cycle and maintain optimal citizen engagement in the future.

-This is an event coverage piece during the 3rd International Conference on Public Policy (ICPP) 2017 by Samyukta Raman.
+This is an event coverage piece of the 3rd International Conference on Public Policy (ICPP) 2017 by Samyukta Raman.